-Note that the first two aspects deal with agent's situational awareness while the third and the forth aspect deal with autonomy of decision.
-These four aspects are orthogonal.

-Self-adaptation ensures adequacy of decisions based on predefined or on line acquired knowledge.
+Note that the five aspects are orthogonal.
+The first two aspects deal with "understanding" the situation of the environment.
+The third and the forth aspect deal with autonomy of decision.
+Self-adaptation ensures adequacy of decisions with respect to the environment situation.

 The above characterization, which we refine later, gives a clear insight about the very nature of the concept of autonomy.
-An autonomous agent needs to some extent each one of these five functions.
-The thermostat is an automated agent that is not autonomous because its decision process can be implemented by an explicit controller for a fixed set of goals.
+An autonomous agent uses at least one of the five functions.
+The thermostat is an automated agent that is not autonomous because its decision process is implemented by an explicit controller for a fixed set of goals.
 Furthermore, it has a fully observable/controllable environment providing stimuli that need no interpretation.

-Automated agents are often integrated in complex processes where are involved human operators.
+Automated agents are often integrated in complex processes where autonomy is ensured by human operators.
 For instance, PLCs ensure production automation while qualified staff performs supervision and overall coordination.